SAP-samples/teched2022-XP260/exercises/ex1/README.md

 # Exercise 1 - Using a custom identity provider to authenticate platform users

-In this exercise, we will create...
+In this exercise, we will add a custom identity provider to the SAP BTP Cockpit for the global account so that users accessing the cockpit can authenticate with the custom identity provider instead of the default SAP ID Service.

 ## Exercise 1.1 - Configure the global account cockpit to trust identity provider